The Low-Code Manifesto: A Radical Solution for the Software Development Crisis

 Faster Business Impact, Lower Costs

-“Because no-code/low-code platforms are now integrated infrastructure,” says ITML’s Bloom, “I think they should be presented as a rapid development, enterprise-based architecture because that’s what IT listens to.
+“Because no-code/low-code platforms are now integrated infrastructure,” says Eric Bloom, Executive Director, IT Management and Leadership Institute (IML), “I think they should be presented as a rapid development, enterprise-based architecture because that’s what IT listens to.
 Also, whatever it costs per desktop per month, per quarter or per year—depending on the tool and number of desktops involved—it (a low-code platform) can provide significant financial savings because you can build many types of apps on it and it doesn’t change the per desktop price, says Bloom.”

-It’s also possible to talk about what low-code development looks and feels like.
-Visualize a Lego-like approach to building enterprise software—with drag-and-drop tools that allow developers to build applications without writing code.
+It’s also worth noting that it’s easy to visualize what low-code development looks and feels like.
+Imagine a Lego-like approach to building enterprise software, a user-friendly system of icons and drag-and-drop tools that allow developers to build applications without writing code.
 Here’s how the reviewers at CIO magazine described the benefits of low-code: “The best low-code platforms offer new, more nimble ways for IT to help the business move faster, keep up with customer expectations and deliver faster business impact.”

 Why Are Some Low-Code Platforms so Powerful?